Fall in love with American History!

 America’s Story 2 picks up at the beginning of the tumultuous events leading up to the American Civil War and carries the story up through the Industrial Revolution during the late 19th century.

-Your students will become acquainted with the events and issues that led up to the American Civil War, and they will contemplate the stories of some of the most important people of that time period, whose lives made up that segment of our country’s history.
+Your students will become acquainted with the original Americans, follow the adventures of the Your students will become acquainted with the events and issues that led up to the American Civil War, and they will contemplate the stories of some of the most important people of that time period, whose lives made up that segment of our country’s history.
 They will stand next to Abraham Lincoln as he delivers a speech that he had scribbled on the back of an envelope on his train ride to a battleground where thousands of young men had died in a horrible battle.
 They will watch as our country works through the intense pain of trying to move past that war that nearly divided us forever.
 They will have a front row seat as the story of the wild, wild west unfolds before them, and they will shake hands with the outlaws that will eventually become the heroes of legends.

 America’s Story 3 continues the story of our country’s history from the beginning of the 20th century through the modern age.